Listen to this Article::

-As with any trade, the fundamentals you learn at the beginning will influence your ability to learn and adapt in the future.
-In reality any artist who has been working in tattooing will tell you that the machine, pigment, or any other disposable variable is second to the skill of the tattoo artist.
+With any trade, the fundamentals you learn at the beginning will influence your future ability to learn and adapt.
+In reality, any tattoo artist who has been working for more than a decade will tell you that the machine, pigment, or any other disposable variable is second to the skill of the artist.

-As I was once told by a friend, “The Bushido is always dangerous, regardless of the weapons they possess” – this statement makes more sense to me the longer I stay in the field.
+A friend once told me, “The Bushido is always dangerous, regardless of the weapons they possess” – this statement makes more sense to me the longer I stay in the industry.
 Regardless of what tool I am using, the fundamentals I learned along the way make it possible to achieve legible, long-lasting tattoo work.
 In essence: You don’t need a $1000 machine to make a good tattoo – you need good technique to make a good tattoo.

-First off, Everyone talks about contrast, as this aspect of tattooing makes things appear… well, dense, deep and lifelike in most applications.
-This may be an easy phrase to throw around but contrast means more than some well placed white pigment.
+Everyone talks about contrast as this aesthetic principle makes things appear dense, deep, and life like.
+This may be an easy phrase to throw around, but contrast means more than some well-placed white pigment.

-Using different values of color or black dispersion, artists are able to create visible textures – things that look like they feel different than human skin.
-Whether it be lumps, bumps, or other textures, a well executed tattoo that adds a level of texture ensures a tattoo appears more organic.
+Using different values of color or black dispersion, artists can create visible textures – things that look like they feel different from human skin.
+Whether it be lumps, bumps, or other textures, a well-executed tattoo that adds a level of consistency ensures a tattoo appears more organic.

 Where the light shining on an object will determine where the shadow falls.
-This basic aspect of art creation is one of the most difficult to master.
+This essential aspect of art creation is one of the most difficult to master.

 But first, the aspiring tattoo artist will want to learn the basics – the foundational aspects of the trade that ensure quality production and timeless application.